View on GitHub

 Workflow

-1. Startup: The tool starts monitoring user-owned repositories for authenticated GitHub users.
+1. Startup: When the tool starts, it begins monitoring user-owned repositories for the authenticated GitHub user.

 2. PR Detection: Automatically detects repositories with open PRs.